EarlGlynn/earlglynn.github.io/R/input-output/writeLines-readLines/index.md

 This page shows how to create [**Sample.csv**](Sample.csv) and [**Sample.tsv**](Sample.tsv) files using *writeLines* for use in later examples of *read.csv* and *read.delim*.

+Find all the R code in this Gist, [R-IO-writeLines-readLines.R](https://gist.github.com/EarlGlynn/8431150).

 Let's first define some data in a vector of five character strings: